Check out these different types of Badminton shots that will help you up your game.

 3) The Drive Shot

-The drive shot is a semi-offensive move where you powerfully swing your racket overhead, causing the shuttlecock to fly flat over the net and onto the opponent’s side of the court.
+The drive shot is a semi-offensive move where you powerfully swing your racket overhead.
+This causes the shuttlecock to fly flat over the net and onto the opponent’s side of the court.

 It’s also a good idea to hit the shuttle directly on your opponent who will be forced to change position to respond to the shot.